 Being a small town, Mohawk does not have a public transit system used by locals to get to and from work.

-The education level of Mohawk citizens is a little higher than the average for US cities and towns: 24.18% of adults in Mohawk have at least a bachelor's degree.
+The population of Mohawk overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Mohawk, 24.18% have at least a bachelor's degree.

 The people who call Mohawk home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mohawk residents report their race to be White, followed by Native American.
 Important ancestries of people in Mohawk include Finnish, German, French, English, and Italian.